 As has been noted earlier, the majority of unemployed persons in Zimbabwe are secondary school and college graduates.
 Bennell (1991; p.37) notes that most of the unemployed school and college graduates in Sub-Saharan Africa have little choice but to become self-employed.
 According to him, in many African countries the informal sector now employs the majority of the urban labour force.
 This then means that the informal sector, and not the formal sector, should be considered to be the growth and development direction for African economies.
 In view of this, governments are being called upon to create enabling environments that will facilitate micro-enterprise development throughout the economy (Bennell, 1991; World Bank, 1989).
-A number of studies on the informal sector in Zimbabwe have shown the importance of education in the informal sector (Chinyamunzore, 1999; Mandebvu, 1994).
+A number of studies on the informal sector (Chinyamunzore, 1999; Mandebvu, 1994).
 However, TVE policy within the country does not adequately address the needs of this important sector of the economy.